forcedotcom/devops-center-extension-examples/docs/examples/PrePromoteInfo.md

 ```

-In this example, we are showing a simple response that allows any RTF content to be displayed to the user.
+In this example, we are showing a simple response that allows any Rich Text Format content to be displayed to the user.
 For informational messages, you can also use the What Happened results.
-See [PrePromote Warning](./PrePromoteWarning.md) for an example of how to specify this response type.
+See [Pre-Promote Warning](./PrePromoteWarning.md) for an example of how to specify this response type.

 ## Relevant Files